intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 The robustness principle can be highly effective in safeguarding against flaws in the implementation of a protocol by peers.
-Especially when a specification remains unchanged for an extended period of time, the inclination to be tolerant accumulates over time.
-Indeed, when faced with divergent interpretations of an immutable specification, the best way for an implementation to remain interoperable is to be tolerant of differences in interpretation and implementation errors.
+Especially when a specification remains unchanged for an extended period of time, incentive to be tolerant of errors accumulates over time.
+Indeed, when faced with divergent interpretations of an immutable specification, the only way for an implementation to remain interoperable is to be tolerant of differences in interpretation and implementation errors.

 From this perspective, application of the robustness principle to the implementation of a protocol specification that does not change is logical, even necessary.
-But that suggests that the problem is with the assumption that existing specifications and implementations are unable to change.
+But that conclusion relies on an assumption that existing specifications and implementations are unable to change.
 Applying the robustness principle in this way disproportionately values short-term gains over the negative effects on future implementations and the protocol as a whole.